LongTailLabs/license-server/README.rst

 * Application: The application which is requesting access or what application the access is being requsted for.
 * Client: The specific person/user/workstation asking for access.
 * Restriction: This is a parameter which will limit the possibility of receiving persmission from the server to use the application.
+* Signal: This is a request from the application for access.
+These requests are counted.

 Endpoints
 ---------